vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 In other words: Mahādeva instructs/initiates Dakṣa in the Pāśupata observance; this is the boon that will lead him eventually to the end of suffering \( duḥ khānta\), the Pāśupata yoga  or union with God.

-In view of the material discussed in the present article, it is obvious to see in the first panel from the right on the lintel \(Plate 116; cf. Plate 156\) an example of a Dakṣiṇām¯urti.
+In view of the material discussed in the present article, it is obvious to see in the first panel from the right on the lintel \(Plate 116; cf. Plate 156\) an example of a Dakṣiṇāmūrti.
 If we assume that the toraṇa  was facing east and that this is the obverse side of the lintel, Maheśvara, accompanied by his wife, 55 sits facing east, leaning towards the right, where his suppliant sits on his knees, facing north.

 This interpretation is corroborated by our later study of the crossbar̥ However, although the two panels to the left \(above, p.
 524\) initially suggested that the suppliant in question might be King Dakṣa \(Bakker 2004c, 133\), there are good reasons to reconsider this interpretation and to see in the person who receives instruction, not Dakṣa, but Arjuna.56

 Plate 116

-Nagarī: a Dakṣiṇām¯urti
+Nagarī: a Dakṣiṇāmūrti

 \(cf. MBh 13.17.18\).
 Yoga in the Pāśupata system is defined by Kauṇḍinya ad  PS 1.1